 - Gather all the ingredients.

-Bring a medium pot of water to a boil.
-Once boiling, add 2 Tbsp sake and ½ tsp salt and reduce the heat to low heat/simmer.
+- Bring a medium pot of 2 cups water to a boil.
+Once boiling, add 2 Tbsp sake and ½ tsp Diamond Crystal kosher salt and reduce the heat to low and maintain a simmer.

-One slice at a time, cook the pork loin in the simmering water until no longer pink.
+- One slice at a time, cook ½ lb thinly sliced pork loin in the simmering water until no longer pink.
 Do not overcook.
 As soon as the color changes, take it out.

-Transfer to a plate lined with a paper towel.
-Continue with the rest of the meat.
-Try not to put all the meat at once.
-It will overcook and the meat slices clump together.
-Let cool at the counter until the meat is at room temperature, then transfer to the refrigerator to chill.
+- Transfer to a plate lined with a paper towel.
+Continue cooking the rest of the meat.
+Try not to put in all the meat at once.
+It will overcook and the meat slices will clump together.
+Let cool on the counter until the meat is at room temperature, then transfer it to the refrigerator to chill.

-Please Note: If you increase the amount of salad or like to pour more dressing, you may want to double the recipe.
+- Please Note: If you‘d like to pour extra dressing at the table, you may want to double the recipe.
 The dressing ingredients are measured for the exact amount for this recipe.
-Peel the skin of ginger and grate until you have ½ tsp of grated ginger.
+Peel the skin of 1 knob ginger and grate until you have ½ tsp ginger (grated, with juice).
+Set aside.

-In a small bowl, combine 2 Tbsp soy sauce, 2 Tbsp sesame oil, 2 Tbsp rice vinegar, and ½ tsp sugar.
+- In a small bowl, combine 2 Tbsp soy sauce, 2 Tbsp toasted sesame oil, 2 Tbsp rice vinegar (unseasoned), and ½ tsp sugar.

-- And add ½ tsp grated ginger, ¼ tsp freshly ground black pepper, and 1 tsp white sesame seeds.
+- Now, add the grated ginger, ¼ tsp freshly ground black pepper, and 1 tsp toasted white sesame seeds.

-Whisk together until sugar is completely dissolved.
+- Whisk together until the sugar is completely dissolved.
 You can pour the dressing into a serving container (optional).
-You can keep this dressing for up to a week, if you want to make a lot ahead.

-- Cut the mizuna into 2-inch pieces and put them into a large bowl.
+- Cut 4 oz mizuna (Japanese mustard green) into 2-inch pieces and put them into a large bowl.

-- Remove the core of the iceberg lettuce and then cut into julienned pieces.
+- Remove the core of 5 oz iceberg lettuce and then cut into julienned pieces.

-- Cut off the ends of the cucumber and cut it in half lengthwise.
-Then thinly slice the halves diagonally.
+- Cut off the ends of 1 Japanese or Persian cucumber and cut it in half lengthwise.
+Then, thinly slice the halves diagonally.

-- Thinly slice the onion against the grain.
-Then transfer to iced water and soak for 5 minutes to remove the bitterness and make the onion crisp.
+- Thinly slice ½ red onion against the grain.
+Then, transfer it to iced water and soak for 5 minutes to remove the bitterness and make the onion crisp.
+Drain well.

-Combine the mizuna, iceberg lettuce, cucumber, and onion in a large bowl and toss together.
-If you have time, chill for 30 minutes.
+- Combine the mizuna, iceberg lettuce, cucumber, and onion in a large bowl and toss together.
+If you have time, chill the salad for 30 minutes.

-Serve the salad on a plate, topped with pork and tomatoes.
-Drizzle the dressing and enjoy!
-Optional: You can add pork and dressing in the bowl and toss all together before plating.
+- Serve the salad on a plate, topped with the cooked pork and tomatoes.
+Drizzle with the dressing and enjoy!
+Alternatively, you can add the pork and dressing to the bowl and toss all together before plating.
 This is my preferred serving style; however, the classic Shabu Shabu Salad is typically constructed with layers of salad and pork, topped with the dressing.